-- Inappropriate behaviour identified with child

-- Remember our 3 rules, are you following them?

-- Reminder

-- Please don't ...

-- Caution

-- Script used: I've noticed that you've had a problem with You know this is unacceptable.
+• Script used: I've noticed that you've had a problem with ....
+You know this is unacceptable.
 This is the third time I've had to speak to you and you'll have to spend 5 minutes at playtime with me.
 Do you remember (something positive) that's what I need to see today.
 Thank you for listening."
-(5 mins of break lost)

-- Last chance

-- Script used: I've noticed that you've had a problem with You know this is unacceptable.
-This is the third time I've had to speak to you and you'll have to spend 5 minutes at playtime with me.
-Do you remember (something positive) that's what I need to see today.
-Thank you for listening."
 (15 mins of break lost)

-- Time out
+Time out

-- Senior teacher removes child for isolation
+Senior teacher removes child for a period of reflection

-- Reconciliation

-- Meeting before the child goes home